Managing Your Account

 The Preferences area contains preferences which can be enabled and disabled by clicking the checkboxes.
 These preferences impact different parts of the UI.

-The Timezone area allows Changing the Time Zone Permanently.
+The Timezone area allows Changing the Default Time Zone.

 3. When you finish making changes, click on the Save button to save your changes.